La Vuelta Femenina

 La Vuelta Femenina (/es/; "The Female Tour") is an elite women's professional bicycle race held in Spain.
 The race is organised by Unipublic and Amaury Sport Organisation (ASO), which also organises the men's Vuelta a España.
 It is part of the UCI Women's World Tour.

-Some teams and media have referred to the race as a 'Grand Tour', as it is one of the biggest events on the women's calendar.
+First held in September 2015 as the Challenge by La Vuelta one day race alongside the men's race, it became a stage race in 2018 and gradually increased in length.
+La Vuelta Femenina was first held as a standalone event separated from the men's race in 2023.
+Some teams and media have referred to the race as a "Grand Tour", as it is one of the biggest and longest events on the women's calendar.
 However, the race does not meet the UCI definition of such an event.
+Generally held over seven or eight days in May, the course features ascents of mountain passes as well as individual or team time trials.

-La Vuelta Femenina replaces the Challenge by La Vuelta stage race (previously one day race) run between 2015 and 2022, staged at the same time as the men's tour.
+The rider with the lowest aggregate time is the leader of the general classification and wears the red jersey.
+While the general classification gathers the most attention, there are other contests held within the race: the points classification for the sprinters, the mountains classification for the climbers and young rider classification for the riders under the age of 23.
+Achieving a stage win also provides prestige, often accomplished by a team's sprint specialist or a rider taking part in a breakaway.

 History

 Challenge by La Vuelta

 In 2015, La Madrid Challenge by La Vuelta was first held as a one-day road race in the centre of Madrid, coinciding with the final day of the Vuelta a España.
 The race was similar to the La Course by Le Tour de France race held in conjunction with the final days of the Tour de France.
 In 2016, the race joined the newly established UCI Women's World Tour.
 From 2018 onwards, a time trial was held as a first stage, remaining in the Madrid region.

 In 2020, a third day of racing was added and the race was renamed as the Ceratizit Challenge by La Vuelta – after sponsor Ceratizit, and as stages were held outside the borders of the Autonomous Community of Madrid.
 The 2021 edition increased the number of stages to 4, with the race finishing in Santiago de Compostela.

 The 2022 edition had 5 stages, from Marina de Cudeyo in the northern Cantabria region to Madrid – with the final day of the race coinciding with the final day of the 2022 Vuelta a España.

 The race had been criticised by the women's peloton for not being challenging enough, with 3 time Giro Donne winner and 2022 Tour de France Femmes winner Annemiek van Vleuten, stating "if you look at the [2022] course you can conclude that the Vuelta (sic) is not yet ready to call itself a grand tour".